Trump, Biden catapult Jan. 6 into race for White House

 The Jan.
 6, 2021, attack on the Capitol is set to play a prominent role in the upcoming presidential election, with the two leading candidates for the White House pushing dueling narratives about the legacy of the day’s events.

-For Biden, the attack on the Capitol – when Trump supporters stormed the complex to try and halt the certification of the 2020 election results – serves as a reminder of how fragile U.S. democracy is and the danger Trump poses to it.
-It is yet another example of how there is an ongoing battle for the soul of the nation, as Biden put it during his 2020 campaign, a theme he has doubled down on as he seeks another term.
+For President Biden, the attack on the Capitol — when supporters of then-President Trump stormed the complex to try and halt the certification of the 2020 election results — serves as a reminder of how fragile U.S. democracy is and the danger Trump poses to it.
+It is yet another example of the ongoing battle for the soul of the nation, as Biden put it during his 2020 campaign, a theme he has doubled down on as he seeks another term.

 The conflicting approaches from the leading White House candidates reflect how, three years after the riots, the events of Jan.
 6 have become yet another political tool for elected officials to use to motivate voters.